Michael Dezer: Political contributions

 Ahead of the 2016 United States elections, Dezer donated $100,000 to Trump's Make America Great Again PAC and $200,000 to the Trump Victory Committee.
 Ahead of the 2020 United States elections, he donated $100,000 to the Trump Victory Committee.

+Starting in 2017 during Donald Trump's first term as President and continuing during his second term, a Gulfstream IV private jet owned by Dezer was used for more than 50 flights deporting migrants from the United States, including deportations to third countries such as Eswatini where those migrants had no ties, and where they were held in prison indefinitely.
+Per the Miami Herald in 2020, ICE paid approximately $35,000 for each detainee deported using this aircraft.